NicolasUrs/SAT-Solving-Algorithm/README.md

 To run one of the solvers, follow these easy steps:

-1. Clone or download this repo.
+1. Clone or download this repo or ```bash git clone https://github.com/NicolasUrs/SAT-Solving-Algorithm
-2. Navigate to the directory.
+2. Navigate to the directory or cd path/to/your/dir
 3. Run one of the solvers with a CNF file:

 ```bash